Dongguan Rail Transit: Preliminary planning

-Construction of Line 2
+Construction of Line 2 Phase I and II

-April 13, 2009, Dongguan railway station (formerly New Dasan Station) construction officially started, also the starting point of the Metro Line.
+On April 13, 2009, Dongguan railway station (formerly New Dasan Station) construction officially started, also the starting point of the Metro Line.
 The subway station hall project to be constructed simultaneously.

-March 26, 2010, section 2304 standard test project held a groundbreaking ceremony, Dongguan Metro Line officially started.
+On March 26, 2010 Dongguan Metro Line 1 Phase 1 officially started.

-December 8, 2014, the two shield tunnel borers break through to Shan Mei ~ Exhibition Centre, marking the second line main project completion.
+On December 8, 2014, the two shield tunnel borers break through to Shan Mei ~ Exhibition Centre, marking the second line main project completion.
 According to the plan, completion for trial operations is to be December 29, 2015.
-Opened 27 May 2016.
+Line 2 opened on 27 May 2016.